 It is not able to engage in profit-generating activities and cannot directly hire its own staff.
 This type of office is not considered its own separate legal entity.
 The foreign enterprise assumes all legal liability associated with it and any purchases the representative office makes are considered the property of the parent company.

 Another option for foreign businesses is a sales office.
 The People’s Republic of China allows a foreign company to rent a local Chinese address for business purposes without the need to establish a separate legal entity.

 The activities conducted at this office are invoiced and paid by the foreign company.
-The sales office does not directly hire foreign staff, but it can use New Horizons Global Partners for its PEO services.
+The sales office does not directly hire foreign staff, but it can use Horizons for its PEO services.